-Back again to the magnificent Snake River and literally only minutes away from the wonderful Shoshone Falls.
-The great looking Perrine Bridge spans the canyon and a little down river I took the opportunity to sit, rest and marvel at the view up river.
+Back again to the magnificent Snake River, Idaho and literally only minutes away from the wonderful Shoshone Falls.
+Located at Twin falls he magnificent looking Perrine Bridge spans the canyon, and a little down river I took the opportunity to sit, rest and marvel at the view up river and Snake canyon.

 It was a perfect spot to take in the calm view up the canyon.
 I was calm, but the bridge is full of adrenalin pumped people.
 If you watch for a period you can see the BASE jumpers taking turns at taking off the bridge to the canyon floor.
 A very popular BASE jumping spot, it is said to be the only place you can jump all year round without a permit.